brettz9/asyouwish/README.md

 8. A Gopher-like remote file browser

-9. Last but not least, a Git-accessible client-side web-based IDE...
+9. Last but not least, a Git-accessible client-side web-based IDE/word processor...
 (Firefox can execute files and processes, so if nothing else, some kind of command-line interface, along the lines of the included command line demo).